garu209/OpenTKL-ATMEGA32U4-AU/README.md

-# OpenTKL based on ojthetiny/OpenTKL
+# OpenTKL-ATMEGA32U4-AU based on ojthetiny/OpenTKL

-Fully open souce TKL keyboard project

-Use as a base for your own designs, renders or order as is (read important info at the bottom).

 i have changed the PCB to use the ATMEGA32U4-AU chip insted of the ATMEGA32U4-MU chip.